Constantiner/monovitality/README.md

 You can see the deployed version of the project at [https://constantiner.github.io/monovitality/](https://constantiner.github.io/monovitality/)

+You can switch between light and dark themes with the `Alt+T` keyboard shortcut.
+This shortcut is available in the Gatsby static site and in the React SPA.

 ## Use

 You can use this repository as a starter to bootstrap your projects or borrow some code or ideas.
 The main purpose of the project is to provide infrastructure and project organization.